returnofgerardo/electron_obs_test/README.txt

 Call 'npm start'

 Press the OBS Startup button to run obs_startup() in libobs
-The Reset Video button calls obs_reset_video(), but this fails to load the graphics module at the moment.
+The Reset Video button calls obs_reset_video().
+This "succeeds", but the graphics thread it spawns fails to load a needed module